ronb12/EchoChat/public/icons/README.md

-# EchoChat Icons
+# EchoDynamo Icons

-This directory contains the app icons for EchoChat.
+This directory contains the app icons for EchoDynamo.
 You need to create the following icon files:

 ## Required Icons